-Whereas the financial burden of holding water and wastewater utilities liable for the future costs associated with PFAS cleanup will be detrimental to utilities' ability to provide safe and affordable service at a time when water is essential to combat the COVID-19 pandemic and many customers are already struggling to pay their bills; now, therefore be it
+Whereas the financial burden of holding water and wastewater utilities liable for the future costs associated with PFAS cleanup will be detrimental to utilities' ability to provide safe and affordable service at a time when water is essential to combat the COVID-19 pandemic and many customers are already struggling to pay their bills; now, therefore be it;

-Resolved that the Board of Directors of the National Association of Regulatory Utility Commissioners, convened at its 2021 Winter Policy Summit, supports efforts by state regulators, the U.S. EPA, and Congress to prevent PFAS chemicals from entering our nation's water supply and to hold accountable those entities that are responsible for environmental contamination; and be it further
+Resolved that the Board of Directors of the National Association of Regulatory Utility Commissioners, convened at its 2021 Winter Policy Summit conducted virtually, supports efforts by state regulators, the U.S. EPA and Congress to prevent PFAS chemicals from entering our nation's water supply and to hold accountable those entities that are responsible for environmental contamination; and be it further;

-Resolved that water and wastewater systems that follow all applicable laws in the disposal of water treatment byproducts containing PFAS should not be held liable under CERCLA for any further environmental cleanup costs related to these chemicals; and be it further
+Resolved that water and wastewater systems that follow all applicable laws in the disposal of water treatment byproducts containing PFAS should not be held liable under CERCLA for any further environmental cleanup costs related to these chemicals; and be it further;

-Resolved that Congress should exempt water and wastewater providers that follow all applicable laws in the disposal of water treatment byproducts containing PFAS from liability related to the designation of PFAS chemicals as hazardous substances under CERCLA.
+Resolved that Congress should exempt water and wastewater providers from liability related to the designation of PFAS chemicals as hazardous substances under CERCLA.

-Sponsored by the Committee on Water Adopted by the Board of Directors, February 11, 2021
+Sponsored by the Committee on Water Adopted by the Board of Directors, February, 2021